Andrew Osei-Bonsu: St Ives Town

 On 15 January 2019, Osei-Bonsu joined St Ives Town.
 He left the club on 13 September 2019 due to limited playing time in the 2019-20 after the arrival of a new forward.

 Billericay Town

 On 14 November 2019, Billericay Town announced the arrival of Osei-Bonsu.

 East Fife

 In August 2021, Osei-Bonsu signed for Scottish League One side East Fife.
 In December 2021, Osei-Bonsu was released from his contract.

 St Ives Town (second spell)

 On 4 March 2022, Osei-Bonsu once again signed for Southern League side St Ives Town.

 Royston Town

 In October 2022, Osei-Bonsu signed for Royston Town.

 Yaxley

 By January 2023 he was playing for Yaxley, scoring on his debut for the club.

 Daventry Town

 In June 2023, Osei-Bonsu joins Daventry Town.

+Other moves

+Since then Osei-Bonsu has had spells with Dunstable Town and Arlesey Town.
+Then, in February 2026, Osei-Bonsu followed Arlesey manager Tommy Cooney to Southern League Division One Central side Northwood, and was installed as captain.

 Personal life

 Osei-Bonsu is of Ghanaian descent.